apache/tvm-rfcs/rfcs/0050-roadmaps.md

     - **Roadmap Items:** Each column of development contains roadmap items which contribute to each of the **Themes & Goals** described above.
-These items are meant to unify feature development within each project, whether it is coming from an RFC, Github task tracking, or directly from within the roadmap.
+These items are meant to unify feature development within each project, whether it is coming from an RFC, GitHub task tracking, or directly from within the roadmap.
 Items on the roadmap generally have feature ownership at least partially identified at a minimum.
 3. **Backlog Column**: Items on the roadmap which don't have an owner or a proposed development